 For a sneak preview, listen to this podcast.

 W(h)et your appetite for more.
 Would you like to be an early reader or experience wetness for yourself through my coaching?
 Sign up for this special list

 WET is percolating in my computer.
 In 2017 I am working on the second draft—it’s a long but worthwhile journey to bring this book to you!

 As I write, I want to gather contacts of people who are interested in this work now and wetness coaching or in other learning.
 Getting in touch with your own sense of pleasure and sensuality can impact your vitality, self-esteem and your life outside the bedroom.

-If Wet interests you as a reader, coaching client or student, please sign up here to get a sneak peek of the book and be part of an early group of readers giving feedback.
+If Wet interests you as a reader, please sign up here to get a sneak peek of the book and be part of an early group of readers giving feedback.

 Also know that I work with some coaching clients in a “wet” way helping you heal and connect to your sensuality through embodiment, in practices that include dance, yoga, and any way that works for you.
 If that appeals to you reach out and mention “Wet.”